ruby/ruby.wasm/README.md

 ### Dependencies

-- [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen): A language bindings generator for `wit` used in the npm packages.
-Install in `PATH`.
 - [wasi-sdk](https://github.com/WebAssembly/wasi-sdk): Only for building for WASI target.
 Set `WASI_SDK_PATH` environment variable to the directory of wasi-sdk.
 - [Binaryen](https://github.com/WebAssembly/binaryen): Only for building for WASI target.
 Install `wasm-opt` in `PATH`
 - [wasi-vfs](https://github.com/kateinoigakukun/wasi-vfs): A virtual filesystem layer for WASI.
 Install CLI tool in `PATH`.
 Set `LIB_WASI_VFS_A` environment variable to the path to `libwasi_vfs.a`.